mokdevel/DarcMods/DarcSpawner/README.md

 int markerIdx : The index of the icon of defined markerType array<EMapDescriptorType> locationTypes : See Location parameters in DarcMissions array<string> containers : What container to spawn; cars, box, ..
 All of these will be spawned with spawnChance chance SDRC_Loot loot : Loot found in the mission.
-See Loot parameters
+See Loot parameters.
+Set to null if you are spawning entities that are not to be considered as loot containers.
 ```

 ## Related documentation: